TheKontinua/sequence/README.rst

 The Hillegass Sequence
 ======================

+The workforce of the future will demand scientists, engineers, programmers, architects, and data scientists with a deep understanding of math, physics, and computer science.
+Today, some kids go to schools where there are good classes in these topics, but most don't.
+I am going to help to fix this problem by introducing a new approach to how these ideas are taught and creating a set of free course materials to support that approach.

-In the future, a significant piece of the workforce will need to be able to solve problems using the ideas of math, physics, and computer science.
-These ideas are deep and difficult to master.
-It is my opinion that the topics would be most efficiently taught as an integrated toolbox.
-This will be a collection of educational materials to support that approach.
+These topics are deep and difficult to master, but they are closely related and mutually reinforcing.
+It is my opinion that they should be taught as one integrated sequence of learning experiences -- each idea stacking neatly on the ideas that came before.

 These materials assume that the student can type with reasonable speed and can solve problems using algebra.
 At the end the student will have